How to Display Your New Mini Session Prints

 Before we dive into the different ways you can use the prints, it may be helpful to know what size the prints that are included in your package are.

-There is also the option to swap the prints for a smaller size at no extra cost to you – for example if you have a smaller frame in mind.
+There is also the option to swap the prints for a smaller size free of charge – for example if you have a smaller frame in mind.
 The standard smaller sizes that I offer are:

 A 6″ x 4″ print, mounted to fit a 6″ x 8″ frame